mongodb/mongo-cxx-driver/docs/content/contributing/mongocxx-release-guide.md

 git push origin <release-branch>
 ```

-Pushing the BUMP commit to the origin will kick off builds in Evergreen,
+Pushing the BUMP commit to the origin will kick off builds in Evergreen
-Travis CI and AppVeyor (which handles Windows builds).
-Wait for all three
+and Travis CI.
+Wait for both builds to finish and pass, re-running any
-builds to finish and pass, re-running any timeout/spot failures.
+timeout/spot failures.

 Meanwhile, test the branch locally.